chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 Starting Live Log Stream ---
 ```

-Finally publish your Function App to Azure.
+Finally, publish your Function App to Azure.

 You'll see some messages like: